 "" acts as a fallback database: If the exact name does not exist, its value is taken as connection string for the requested database.
 For example, if there is an entry (and no other overriding entries)

-'''

 = host=foo

-'''

-then a connection to PgBouncer specifying a database "bar" will effectively behave as if an entry exists (taking advantage of the default for dbname being the client-side database name; see below).
+then a connection to PgBouncer specifying a database "bar" will effectively behave as if an entry bar = host=foo dbname=bar exists (taking advantage of the default for dbname being the client-side database name; see below).